ManuelMastel/ATLAS-CRC-MOUSE/README.md

 Figures 1–7 integrate:

-- Cohort and genotype overview (Fig. 1)
+- Cohort and genotype overview (Fig. 1 b)
 - Histopathological stratification (Fig. 1e)
-- Single-cell ecosystem composition (Fig. 2–4)
+- Single-cell atlas and investigation (Fig. 2–4)
-- Tumor cell state plasticity and immune-regulatory programs (Fig. 5–6)
+- Tumor immune regulatory state determinatino and immune-regulatory programs (Fig. 5–6)
-- Cross-species and translational analyses (Fig. 7)
+- Cross-species analysis (Fig. 7)

 All panels are generated from the same processed objects used for the manuscript, ensuring full computational reproducibility.